ccollicutt/novadns/README.md

 ##Usage

-Note that his repo is really designed to be packaged, so the packager will likely change the NOVADNS_HOME to where ever it gets installed, eg. /etc/novadns.
+Note that his repo is really designed to be packaged, so the packager will likely change the NOVADNS_HOME to where ever it gets installed, eg. /etc/novadns, and the upstart file will be in /etc/init/novadns.conf.

 ```bash
 $ cp nova.conf.example nova.conf